 Anyone else noticed the electricity board TV ad showing Psion Chess boot up in the far corner?
-Richard Lang's very first 68000 program was OL Chess: the pin was indeed minhtier than the sword!
+Richard Lang's very first 68000 mightier than the sword!
 Lang has since gone from strength to strength.
-Psion Chess, produced by IS, David Levy's programs will automatically use external RAM in erence to low-address internal stuff. · Add a floppy drive - you only really need one.
-A DS/DD floppy has ten times the capacity, up to 100 times the speed and about 1,000 times the reliability of a - yuck - microcartridge. · If you are writing in Basic, QLiberator, harge and Turbo will give average speedups of about 7x, 20x and 30x respectively. .
+Psion Chess, produced by IS, David Levy's "Intelligent Software" Cong vanished), won shared first place at the about brice as fast as the slow internal RAM, and programs will automatically use external RAM in erence to low-address internal stuff. · Add a floppy drive - you only really need one.
+A DS/DD floppy has ten times the capacity, up to 100 times the speed and about 1,000 times the reliability of a - yuck - microcartridge. · If you are writing in Basic, QLiberator, charge and Turbo will give average speedups of about 7x, 20x and 30x respectively. .
 Irrespective of what you do with your QL, you'll benefit from a proprietary accelerator: Speedscreen gives about 2x and Lightning even more.
 The THOR XVI and Atari ST QL Emulator yield a further 2.5x through their use of 68000 12MHz technology.
 And there are rumours of a